mofa-org/mofa-org.github.io/temp docs/documents/examples/hello_world_dora.md

----
-title: Your First Agent
-description: Create your first MoFA agent using the Hello World example
----

 # "Hello World" Agent Development Based on Dora

 [English](hello_world_dora.md) | [简体中文](hello_world_dora_cn.md)

 ## Step 1: Install the Development and Runtime Environment

-Refer to the [Installation Guide](installation) to complete the setup of the development and runtime environment.
+Refer to the [Installation Guide](../../README.md) to complete the setup of the development and runtime environment.

 ## Step 2: Obtain the Intelligent Agent Template